 Stray And Feral Cats: How Do They Differ?

 Feral cats are the ones that have never had any human contact and even if they did, this interaction is very limited.
 On the other hand, stray cats usually were domesticated sometime in the past and have now reverted to their wild side trying to live in the streets with the help of substantial human interaction.
-However, it is always possible that a stray cat can eventually turn into a feral one due to a lack of human interaction for an extended time period.
+However, it is always possible that a stray cat can eventually turn into a feral one due to a lack of human interaction for an extended period.

 How Do Feral Cats Survive?

-In order to understand how feral cats survive, we need to know how they live.
+To understand how feral cats survive, we need to know how they live.
 In most cases, feral cats tend to live in female colonies that are linked to one another for support and protection.
 These cats naturally defend their area, seek shelter, and look for food and other nourishment together.
 Their colonies are carefully hidden from human eyes and you might not even know that feral cats are living in or around your area.
 Moreover, feral cats actively hunt at night and not during the daytime, which helps them stay away from any possible human intervention or interaction.

-A major factor that contributes to a feral cat’s survival is its food habit.
+A major factor that contributes to a feral cat’s survival is its food habits.
 They are hunters by birth but can survive on whatever they can find.
 From uneaten food left by humans in the trash or small rodents such as rats or mice, feral cats can survive on any of these food sources.
 Leftovers are commonly found in human colonies and feral cats have understood this over time.
 This makes it the perfect hunting ground for rodents and if they are unable to hunt, they can easily survive on the leftovers.

 Feral cats can even thrive on insects such as spiders and grasshoppers that can be easily found in an urban or rural setup.
 Rarely, if they can find small lizards or snakes, they love to munch on them as well.
 If possible, they might be able to catch a bird or two unless of course, it flies away.